Ale-JRD/Trads/content/post/index-T1.md

 Gio, staring at the frozen Ars, spoke.

-「In short, we just leave this guy here, right?」
+“In short, we just leave this guy here, right?”

-「Exactly.」
+“Exactly.”

-「Touka.」
+“Touka.”

 Eve stepped in front of me.

-「Once again… thank you.
-I owe you.」
+“Once again… thank you.
+I owe you.”

-「Without the information Eve gathered beforehand, I might have had Seras use her complete Origin Regalia.
+“Without the information Eve gathered beforehand, I might have had Seras use her complete Origin Regalia.
 Considering Ars’ characteristics, that would have likely been a pointless waste of energy.
-In that sense, your— your and Gio’s contributions were invaluable.」
+In that sense, your— your and Gio’s contributions were invaluable.”

-「Fufu… You’re as smooth-talking as ever.」
+“Fufu… You’re as smooth-talking as ever.”

-「Pigii!
+“Pigii!

-「You’ve been a great help too, Pigimaru.」
+“You’ve been a great help too, Pigimaru.”

-「Speaking of contributions, I was also protected by Eve-san and everyone, right?」
+“Speaking of contributions, I was also protected by Eve-san and everyone, right?”

 Munin joined the conversation with a light chuckle, her hand covering her mouth.